Section outline

 winner This is an award-winning initiative.
 Read all about it in the Guardian.

-This is a Q & A training resource for teachers and support staff working with pupils learning English as an additional language (EAL) and those with a Traveller (GTRSB) heritage across all school phases.
+This is an online Q & A training resource for teachers and support staff working with pupils learning English as an additional language (EAL) and those with a Traveller or Showmen heritage across all school phases.
 The cards cover typical scenarios that crop up in schools with suggested solutions.
-The associated online version contains a duplicate searchable set of cards as well as links and references.
+They are searchable and include links and references.

-Managers in schools can use these cards as a single point of reference to improve their knowledge about EAL and Traveller issues.
-They are also perfect for whole staff training sessions, especially when used in conjunction with the online version.
+Managers in schools can use the cards as a single point of reference to improve their knowledge about EAL and Traveller issues.
+They are also perfect for whole staff training sessions.

-A pack of 101 cards and one login for the online version costs £45 + VAT
+A login for the online cards costs £45 + VAT

-You can access a sampler of the printed pack and the online version below.
+You can see a sampler taken from the online card set below.

 contents